 Most of the organic material with high dry matter content (>30% DM) is usually treated in an aerobic way like composting.
 Regarding process energy balance in this biological treatment at

 least mechanical power has to be added for periodic turning of the substrates.
-Secondly it is impossible to use the energy accruing during the process.
+Also it is impossible to use the energy accruing during the process.

-Treating such substrates in conventional liquid biogas plants high volumes of water are necessary, which remain in most cases as wastewater subsequently.
-In relation to the quantities of input material, high plant and process energy costs for material conveyance and aeration arise.
+Treating such substrates in conventional liquid biogas plants, high volumes of water are necessary, which then in most cases remain as wastewater.
+In relation to the quantity of input material, high plant and process energy costs for material transportation and aeration arise.

 The development of the new 3A-biogas batch-process for solid state biowaste can reach the best available synergies of composting and fermentation technology.
 It combines biogas- and compost- production including sanitation of the compost.